HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ## Prerequisite

-Content Reporting should be installed and configured to HCL Digital Experience 9.5 release update CF213 or higher.
+Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
 See instructions to install to supported container environments to the [Install HCL Digital Experience 9.5 Content Reporting](../installation/install_content_reporting.md) topic.

 ## Bulk Update